MayaShenHongyu/480-project/README.md

 # 480 Project: Implementation and analysis of learning-based frequency estimation algorithms

 1. Prepare the datasets.
+This will generate "test.txt", "training.txt", and "validation.txt" files.
 ```bash
 python3 Dataset.py
 ```
 2. Train the model.
+This will generate a "model.h5" file.
 ```bash
 python3 Model.py
 ```